anwarmagribi/image-video-downloader/README.md

 ## Usage (Windows OS Only).

--Open the script an run in a code interpreter (Pycharm, VsCode) -Enter in command prompt (in directory of script): '''python download.py'''
+- Open the script an run in a code interpreter (Pycharm, VsCode)
+- Enter in command prompt (in directory of script): '''python download.py'''

 Run the script in a Python environment.
 Follow the on-screen prompts to enter your search query, choose the directory for downloads, select whether to download images, videos, or both, and specify